-First Citizens Bank Limited (the Bank) and its Subsidiaries (together the Group or First Citizens Group) provide retail, commercial and corporate banking as well as investment banking services.
+First Citizens Group Financial Holdings Limited (FCGFH) and its Subsidiary (together the Group or First Citizens Group) provide retail, commercial and corporate banking as well as investment banking services.
+FCGFH is licensed under the Financial Institutions Act 2008 as a financial holding company and registered with the Trinidad and Tobago Stock Exchange Commission.
 The Group operates primarily in Trinidad and Tobago and the Eastern Caribbean region.
-First Citizens Bank Limited is licensed under the Financial Institutions Act 2008.

-The Bank is a wholly owned subsidiary of First Citizens Group Financial Holdings Limited (FCGFH), which is a subsidiary of First Citizens Holdings Limited (Holdings).
-Holdings is a company owned by the Government of the Republic of Trinidad and Tobago (GORTT).
-Holdings is the majority shareholder of FCGFH, with shareholding interest of 60.1%.

-The registered office is located at 9 Queen's Park East, Port of Spain.
+FCGFH is a subsidiary of First Citizens Holdings Limited (Holdings), a company owned by the Government of the Republic of Trinidad and Tobago (GORTT).
+First Citizens Holdings Limited is the majority shareholder of FCGFH, with shareholding interest of 60.1%.
+Its registered office is located at 9 Queen's Park East, Port of Spain.